sbents/flu-scenario-modeling-hub/data-processed/README.md

 - "18-49"
 - "50-64"
 - "65-130"
 Or any aggregation of the previous list, for example: "0-17".
 If the submissions files contain projections for the overall population, please use `0-130` as age-group.

+The `age_group` are optionals, however, the submission should contain at least one age group: `0-130`, if multiples `age_group` are provided the overall population should still be provided with the age group `0-130`.

 For the `peak` targets, only the age-group `0-130` is required.